 Up until 2019, only Grade 4 learners whose parents and caregivers signed consent forms received the HPV vaccinations.

-In 2019, health teams visited a total of 1 112 schools and achieved an 85% first dose cover of HPV vaccinations.
+In March and April 2021, health teams visited a total of 1 080 schools and achieved a 67% first dose cover of HPV vaccinations.
+The low dose coverage could be attributed due to the school closures and interruptions as a result of the COVID-19 pandemic.
 The National Advisory Group on Immunisation (NAGI) recommended changing the target to Grade 5 learners in 2020.

-The first round of the campaign took place during February and March 2020.
-The second round of the campaign will be from 11 August until 18 September 2020.
+The first round of the campaign took place from 1 March until 30 April 2021.
+The second round of the campaign will be from 6 September until 29 October 2021.

 Why is the HPV vaccination necessary?